Bell Shakespeare

 Bell Shakespeare is an Australian theatre company specialising in the works of William Shakespeare, his contemporaries and other classics.
-It is based in Sydney.

-The Bell Shakespeare vision is to create theatre that allows audiences of all walks of life to see themselves reflected and transformed through the prism of great writing.
-They are Australia's only national theatre company.
-Each year they perform a Mainstage season consisting of three theatre productions, including an annual National Tour, and a Learning program to support students, teachers and communities nationally.
-Bell Shakespeare's Artistic Director is Peter Evans and the Executive Director is Gill Perkins.

-One of the Company's artistic goals is "to use Shakespeare as Australians", and Bell Shakespeare is well known for using contemporary styles to make Shakespeare accessible for modern audiences.
+Founded by actor John Bell and based in Sydney, it is Australia's only national theatre company.
+Apart from a program of performances, the company also conducts learning programs.

 Company history

 Founded by John Bell in 1990, Bell Shakespeare began as a theatre company dedicated to producing the plays of William Shakespeare in a way that was relevant and exciting to Australian audiences.
 With the support of an enlightened philanthropist, the late Tony Gilbert AM, and a small number of imaginative corporate and private supporters, Bell Shakespeare was able to mount productions and attract audiences.

-Now 30 years later, Bell Shakespeare enjoys the fruits of its labour: a history rich with legends of the stage; the establishment of a creative development arm, which ensures its artistic vibrancy; theatre, education and community programs characterised by unrivalled national reach and impact; and a loyal and passionate audience that has made the Company that began in a circus tent into a national icon.

 Bell Shakespeare is listed as a Major Festival in the book Shakespeare Festivals Around the World.

 In 2016, the Australian Federal Government announced a $1 million contribution to the Bell Shakespeare capital campaign, which will help the Company secure a permanent home at Sydney's Pier 2/3, Walsh Bay.

-Artistic leadership

 In 2012, John Bell announced the promotion of associate artistic director Peter Evans to the position of co-artistic director.
-In 2015, John Bell retired from the Company, and Peter Evans was made sole Artistic Director.
+In 2015, John Bell retired from the company, and Peter Evans was made sole artistic director.
+Bell's final play for the company was The Tempest, thought to be one of the last plays Shakespeare wrote alone.

+Description and governance

+Bell Shakespeare is Australia's only national theatre company.
+One of the company's artistic goals is "to use Shakespeare as Australians", and Bell Shakespeare is well known for using contemporary styles to make Shakespeare accessible for modern audiences.

+Each year they perform a mainstage season consisting of three theatre productions, including an annual national tour, and a learning program to support students, teachers and communities nationally.
+Peter Evans has held the position of artistic director of Bell Shakespeare since 2015, and the company's executive director is Gill Perkins.